The Environmental Defenders Office is governed by a skills based Board of directors with a commitment to the mission of the organisation.

 Deb Nesbitt

-Kate Galloway is associate professor of law at Bond University and holds an adjunct position at the University of Western Australia.
+Dr Kate Galloway is associate professor of law at Griffith Law School and holds an adjunct position at the University of Western Australia.
 Kate specialises in land law including Indigenous tenures, and property rights in resources and their effect on the environment.
 She holds undergraduate degrees in law and economics from the University of Qld, a Master of Laws by research from QUT, and a PhD from the University of Melbourne.
+She serves as Education Lead in Griffith University’s Climate Action Beacon, and is presently leading a project to embed climate literacy within all higher education programs.

-A former solicitor in Brisbane and Cairns in both private practice and a land council, over her career Kate has served on management committees of various community legal services in North Queensland most recently on the EDO North Queensland.
-She has served for many years on the Equity and Diversity committee of the Queensland Law Society.
+A former commercial and property solicitor in Brisbane and Cairns in both private practice and a land council, over her career Kate has served on management committees of various community legal services in North Queensland the former EDO North Queensland.
+She has served for many years on the Equity and Diversity committee of the Queensland Law Society as well as the Griffith University Equity Committee, and is a member of the Equity Practitioners in Higher Education Australasia.
+Kate is experienced in board governance, and is a Fellow of the Governance Institute of Australia.

 Lesley Hughes